People v. Turner: Persky ordered to pay legal fees

-Revisit of previous civil case of alleged rape
+Revisit of previous civil case of alleged gang rape

 In 2011, Persky presided over a civil lawsuit against multiple members of the De Anza College baseball team, who were accused by plaintiff "Jane Doe" of gang-raping the then-underage girl while she was unconscious, until another party attendee who heard the commotion intervened.
 The civil trial came after the District Attorney had declined to prosecute a criminal case, as she thought evidence was lacking.
 During the civil trial, Persky decided that the jury should be allowed to view photographs of the plaintiff taken at another party she attended approximately a year after the alleged gang rape, as per the defense's claim that this evidence contradicted the plaintiff's claims of suffering from post-traumatic stress disorder.
 The jury found the defendants not liable.

 Following Turner's sentencing in 2016, the plaintiff's attorneys in the De Anza case criticized Persky for allowing the photos into evidence.
 Attorneys for Doe said the photographs were not the only evidence that Persky unfairly permitted.
 Four of the baseball players had invoked Fifth Amendment rights not to self-incriminate during the discovery phase of the litigation.
 According to a lawyer for Doe, that was a critical juncture: it prevented their legal team from obtaining evidence that could have helped them pursue their case.
 The original judge in the case ruled in 2010 that the defendants could refuse to testify, but that meant that they would be prohibited from subsequently testifying in the case.
 That prohibition was lifted by Persky after he took over the trial in 2011, a move that Doe's attorneys say undermined her case.